ihorsokolyk-oril/java-test-task/README.md

 Respectfully, ORIL team.

-P.S.
-If you have any questions 🤔 or just want to chat 💬, please email me at vyacheslav.perfilyev@oril.co.

 P.S.S.
 I bet that you could do it with your eyes shut and there is literally nothing that could stop you.
 ## 📃 Task
 Your goal for the task is to show us as much as you know about Java (Spring) and Back-End development.
 The app should be not overcomplicated and you have to remember it's not 🚀 rocket science, so do not overload everything.